CodeBlack32/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+This week I learned about customer middleware and basically being able to deploy an entire application through back-end

 - [ ] Describe Middleware?

+Middleware is basically a task that is excuted during the process of an application starting, or tasks that run only when specific actions are started and/or executed.
+Middleware can also be used to start or to perform other middleware

 - [ ] Describe a Resource?

+Resources are things the express app uses for it's functionality.
+These resources would be things like: API,Middleware, Router.... etc.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes are things that can be sent to determine if the request was correct

 - [ ] How can we partition our application into sub-applications?

+You can set certain parts of the app to run using different ports.
+So as the specic port is used, certain aspects of the app will run.

 ## Minimum Viable Product